-We will start with the small modifications in the calculation of the budget for a Horizon Europe proposal and outline the more complicated changes later in this article.
-The complexity arises when having to manage participation in both Horizon 2020 and Horizon Europe actions at the same time, because there are some costs that have to be calculated differently, in particular personnel costs.
+In this article, we will start with the small modifications in cost calculation in Horizon Europe and afterwards outline the more complicated changes.
+The complexity arises when having to manage participation in both Horizon 2020 and Horizon Europe actions at the same time, because there are some costs that have to be calculated differently in Horizon Europe, in particular personnel costs.

 Different words – same meaning

 Some terminology changes with Horizon Europe, but the meaning stays the same.
 The following provides an overview.

 Affiliated Entities are our former “linked third parties”.
 These are legal entities that have a link with the beneficiary, in particular a legal or capital link.
 This link cannot be limited to the Horizon Europe action nor be established for the sole purpose of the implementation of the action.

 Associated Partners are derived from the “international partner” status in Horizon 2020.
 Associated Partners are legal entities that work on the Horizon Europe action as described in Annex 1 of the Grant Agreement but cannot declare costs.
 They do not sign the Grant Agreement, but the consortium partners must make sure that some of the articles apply to them anyway, amongst others regarding proper implementation of the action, conflict of interests, ethics, and even record keeping.

 Purchase costs is a renaming of the budget category that was known as “other direct costs”, covering travel and subsistence costs, equipment as well as other goods, works and supplies, such as consumables, dissemination costs and publications, to name a few.
 The rules for the eligibility of equipment costs are the same as under Horizon 2020, since the general rule is that only depreciation costs are eligible for funding, and only the part that corresponds to the actual use of the equipment for the action.